thoschr/kalendar/README.md

 * Year view for long-term events
 * Meteo plugin

-### Screenshot
+### Screenshots

 ![screenshot](https://raw.githubusercontent.com/echo-devim/kalendar/master/screenshot.png)
 ![screenshot2](https://raw.githubusercontent.com/echo-devim/kalendar/master/screenshot2.png)
 ![screenshot3](https://raw.githubusercontent.com/echo-devim/kalendar/master/screenshot3.png)

-### Motivation
+### Motivations
 I need to schedule my time in a more efficient way.
-I don't like online calendar like google calendar for the privacy issues.
+I don't like online calendars like google calendar for the privacy issues.
 I looked for some good calendar application, but seems there are just a couple of such calendars.
 This is a shame, because linux exists from so many years and the users need to have a good calendar application.
 The two main calendar applications are: gnome-desktop and korganizer.
 Their problems are a lot of dependencies and complicated compilation.
-So I decided to develop a simple but powerful calendar with painless compilation, without dependencies and desktop environment independent.
+So I decided to develop a simple but powerful calendar with painless compilation, without dependencies and desktop environment (almost) independent.

 ### Compilation